ottogroup/schedoscope/README.md

 ###### 05/21/2016 - Release 0.5.0
 We have released Version 0.5.0 as a Maven artifact to our Bintray repository (see [Setting Up A Schedoscope Project](https://github.com/ottogroup/schedoscope/wiki/Setting-up-a-Schedoscope-Project) for an example pom).

 This is a biggie.
-We have integrated Metascope - a collaborate metadata management, data exploration, and data lineage tracing Web tool - with our distribution.
+We have added Metascope to our distribution.
+Metascope is a collaborative metadata management, documentation, exploration, and data lineage tracing tool that exploits the integrated specification of data structure, dependencies, and computation logic in Schedoscope views.
 See [the tutorial](https://github.com/ottogroup/schedoscope/wiki/Open%20Street%20Map%20Tutorial) and the [Metascope primer](https://github.com/ottogroup/schedoscope/wiki/Metascope%20Primer) for more information.

 ###### 04/26/2016 - Release 0.4.3